 The psychological assessment evaluates your ability to deal with stress.
 This helps us determine if you are suitable to attend the duty firearms course, which is a condition of employment (COE).
 It is administered by clinical psychologists in designated offices across Canada.
 It includes two exams and a face-to-face interview scheduled close together.
-Results are valid for two years if you are found unsuitable.
+Results are valid for two years.

 7. Medical exam